 The Parenting Connection is pleased to support and encourage volunteer-led support groups by providing a comfortable child-proof space for meetings that are free and open to the community.
 These groups are doing important work to build social connections that are critical for new families.
-All meetings listed below are held at the Parenting Connection classroom located at Marina Del Mar, Classroom #9 or #10, 3066 Lake Drive, Marina CA. Please contact the group in advance of each meeting listed to confirm that there haven't been any changes since this guide was published.
+All meetings listed below are held at the Parenting Connection classroom located at Marina Del Mar, Classroom #10, 3066 Lake Drive, Marina CA. Please contact the group in advance of each meeting listed to confirm that there haven't been any changes since this guide was published.

 The mission of PCMC is to support parents and caregivers in developing their ability to nurture young children.
 PCMC has a vision that families in Monterey County thrive because children are parented well.
 We value parent education that is delivered respectfully, is research-based, honors the whole parent and child, and is appropriate for each age and stage.

 In support of our mission PCMC is pleased to partner with local organizations to offer support groups and other programing in the Marina PCMC classrooms.
 Partner organizations may include formally organized non-profits, informal parent groups, or individual parenting consultants.